-As a Product Manager, my work was tactical.
+As a product manager, my work was tactical.
 I needed to captain a cross-functional team to build, market, sell, and support my product.
-This was not a structure I designed — it is the nature of what it means to manage a Product team.
+This was not a structure I designed — it is the nature of what it means to manage a product team.
 I had the final say when it came to decisions about my product.
-But the structure of my Product team was not up for discussion.
+But the structure of my team was not up for discussion.

-As a VP Product, you decide where your Product team lives within your organization.
-Will you build a separate Product team?
-Or will you align this team with Engineering, Design, Marketing, or all three?
+As a VP of product, you decide where your product team lives within your organization.
+Will you build a separate product team?
+Or will you align this team with engineering, design, marketing, or all three?
 Once you make these decisions, questions of scale roll up to you.
-As your Product team grows in size, you decide how to structure it in a way that supports your company vision.
+As your product team grows in size, you decide how to structure it in a way that supports your company vision.
 Do you divide by product area?
 By conversion funnel?
-There is a lot of nuance in these decisions — and you own them all.
+There is a lot of nuance in these decisions.
+And you own them all.

-As a VP Product, you don’t just participate in hiring — you define what you need from the process.
-You get to decide when your Product team needs new additions — and whether you want these new folks to strengthen an area you’re already strong in or fill a separate gap.
+As a VP of product, you don’t just participate in hiring — you define what you need from the process.
+You get to decide when your team needs new additions and whether those roles should strengthen an area you’re already strong in or fill a separate gap.
 Do you need another person with UX skills?
 Or is it time to find someone who is an expert at A/B testing and optimization?
-What do you do when an awesome candidate comes in, but does not possess these crucial skills you need?
+What do you do when an awesome candidate comes in but does not possess these crucial skills you need?
 Do you find a home for them?
 Or move on to other candidates?

-Your Product Manager will have a say, but these choices are yours to make.
-A Product Manager may spend a few hours per week on hiring — but the VP of Product is likely to spend a full day or even two each week on it.
+Your product manager will have a say, but these choices are yours to make.
+A product manager may spend a few hours per week on hiring, but the VP of product is likely to spend a full day or two each week on it.

-As a Product Manager, your job is to be down in the details.
-You know every aspect of how the payment flow works, and every single error case.
-You should know your product better than anyone else in the world — and you take deep pride in that knowledge.
+As a product manager, your job is to be down in the details.
+You know every aspect of how the payment flow works as well as every single error case.
+You should know your product better than anyone else in the world, and you take deep pride in that knowledge.

-So, you might be as shocked as I was by what happens when you get promoted: you need to let some of that knowledge go.
+So, you might be as shocked as I was by what happens when you get promoted — you have to let some of that knowledge go.

-As a VP Product, you need to trust your Product Manager to manage the details and keep you informed.
-This means by default that you can’t possibly know every detail as well as the Product Manager who owns them does.
+As a VP of product, you need to trust your product manager to manage the details and keep you informed.
+This means that you can’t possibly know every detail as well as the product manager who owns them does.

 You must learn how to trust that the team you’ve hired can handle those details.
 That’s why the hiring process is so essential.

-Your core role as a VP of Product is not to lead so much as to support.
-You ask direct questions that force your Product Manager to explain the “why” of their decisions — and then provide your informed opinion.
-You are there to make sure that all choices regarding the product align at a high level — and that you’ve given enough structure to prompt that alignment.
+Your core role as a VP of product is not just to lead, but to support.
+You ask direct questions that force your product manager to explain the “why” of their decisions.
+Then you provide your informed opinion.
+You are there to make sure that all choices regarding the product align at a high level and that you’ve given enough structure to prompt that alignment.
 Your guidance matters more than ever.
-But if you want to be an effective leader at this level, then you must empower the Product team you’ve built to do their jobs.
+But if you want to be an effective leader at this level, then you must empower the product team you’ve built to do their jobs.

-As a Product Manager, you often attend a daily “standup” with your designers and engineers.
+As a product manager, you often attend a daily “standup” meeting with your designers and engineers.
 You listen to the overall cadence (do people seem happy?) and for problems that you can resolve.
 You can use this to help prevent any surprises in the schedule shifting.
 These daily standups are crucial to your work.
-They give you the knowledge you need to get down in the details of how your product gets built and keep your Product team on the same page.
+They give you the knowledge you need to get down in the details of how your product gets built and keep your team on the same page.

-As a VP Product, you might drop in on a standup, but it is no longer an essential part of your daily activity.
+As a VP of product, you might drop in on a standup, but it is no longer an essential part of your daily activities.
 It gets replaced with a new standup of sorts — the executive team meeting.
 The skill set that helped you in prior standups applies here as well.
 You listen to the overall cadence (do people seem happy?) and for problems that your product can solve.
-You also listen for things that are coming down the pipeline towards your Product team.
+You also listen for things that are coming down the pipeline towards your product team.